 Whichever you choose to do, keep track of how each appeal version does, and let me know how it did!
 I’m always looking to learn more on what makes an appeal letter that makes people REALLY want to give.

 PS.
 If you are a responsible person looking to adopt a pet, and you like the picture of the golden retriever above, I took the picture from Golden Bond, a nonprofit that places golden retrievers here in Oregon.
-The dog’s real name is Rex, and his real story is quite different, but he still needs a loving home.
-Click here to learn more about Rex.
+The dog’s real name is Bella, and her real story is quite different, but she still needs a loving home.
+Click here to learn more about dogs that need help.